medicamina/constitution/README.md

 Preferably people with double degrees in business + engineering or business + science.

+Acts as a de facto senate, adivising the corporate leaders and executives while the CEO acts autonomously, if a CEO makes a wrong decision the board of advisors can veto the decision.

 ## Engineering roles

 1. Director of Engineering